 Appropriate representatives under the Regulations are trade union representatives or elected employee representatives.
-Micro-businesses (those with fewer than 10 employees) may inform and consult directly with affected employees if there are no employee representatives.
+If your organisation is a micro-business (with fewer than 10 employees) you may inform and consult directly with affected employees if there are no employee representatives.

 Ellie Gelder, employment law editor